rashel007/Mvvm-RxSwift/README.md

 # Mvvm-RxSwift
-Building a login mechanism using mvvm and rxswift.
+Building a login screen using mvvm and rxswift.

 ### Model